michal-m/kohana-modules-restful/guide/restful/config.md

     RESTful_Request::parser('application/json', 'my_json_parser');

 [!!]
-Note that this any request parsers have to be set before [RESTful_Controller::before] is executed.
+Note that any request parsers have to be set before [RESTful_Controller::before] is executed.

 Because Request Parsers are ignoring the charset definition in the `Content-Type` header there is no need to define parsers depending on